 Juniors in Training

-In 2019 Camp Kedron is launching JT’s: a youth leadership program for high-school students in Years 8 and 9.
+JTs is a youth leadership program for high-school students in Years 8 and 9.
 The program is designed for students who would like to develop their leadership skills, grow in their Christian faith, learn more about what it means to serve God while making great friends along the way.

 - Attend our 4 JT nights when we will have dinner and a time of training.
-These will be held once a term, typically mid-term on a Thursday night, 5pm-9pm.
+These will be held twice in terms 2 and 3, typically mid-term on a Thursday night, 5pm-9pm.

-- Be a helper on a Kedron Primary Camp (either July or Sept holidays),
+- Be a helper on the Kedron Primary Camp in July,

 How to apply

+Applications for our 2021 JTs intake are now open and need to be submitted by February 7.
 To apply please download and complete the Application form and send to Camp Kedron (firstname.lastname@example.org or by post: 7 Emmaus Rd, Ingleside 2101).
-Spots in the JT’s program will be limited and students will be assessed on their suitability for the program.
+Spots in the JTs program will be limited and students will be assessed on their suitability for the program.
 To be accepted students must be regularly attending a church or youth group (a referee from your church/youth group is required).
-Applications are to be submitted by January 15, 2019.

 Frequently Asked Questions